 If the sections are not shown here, the Docker installation will not be recognised.
 In Version 1.5.0 the following command is used for the Docker node info service.
 This command must be executable in exactly this form on the host system.
 If necessary, check your Docker installation:

 3.2.
 Diagnosis for a container host

 If the container host receives no data, or respectively, no services are detected, first check if piggyback data is available for this host.
-The host's name must be identical to the ID of the container.
-Alternatively, using the hostname translation for piggybacked hosts rule set you can also perform a mapping manually.
+The host’s name must be identical to the ID of the container.
+Alternatively, you can also make a manual assignment using the hostname translation for piggybacked hosts rule set.
 Here, however, only the Explicit hostname mapping option is available:

 To verify whether piggyback data will be created for an ID, you can check the following directory:

 OMD[mysite]:~$ ls -l tmp/check_mk/piggyback/ 76adfc5a7794 f0bced2c8c96 bf9b3b853834